sirn-se/phrity-net-uri/docs/UriFactory.md

 #### `createUri(string $uri = ''): UriInterface`

-Method return a new Uri instance, empty or bu parsing provided URI string.
+Method return a new Uri instance, empty or by parsing provided URI string.

 ```php
 $factory = new UriFactory();